astronomer/docs/learn/airflow-setup-teardown.md

 </TabItem>
 </Tabs>

-After you have defined your setup and teardown tasks you need to [define their groupings](#creating-setupteardown-groupings) in order for Airflow to know which setup and teardown tasks perform actions on the same resources.
+After you have defined your setup and teardown tasks you need to [define their workflow](#creating-setupteardown-workflows) in order for Airflow to know which setup and teardown tasks perform actions on the same resources.

 ### `@setup` and `@teardown` decorators